nasirfunavry/AgenticOS/README.md

 ```

-    ⚠️ Make sure to replace your-domain.com with your actual deployed domain (to deploy you can refer to "One-Click Deployment on Render" section).
+    ⚠️ Make sure to replace your-domain.com with your actual deployed domain (to deploy you can refer to "Deployment on Render" section).

 ## 📅 Automated Tweeting Workflows